 NON-QUALIFICATION AS A RIC.
-If for any taxable year the Fund were to fail to qualify as a RIC under Subchapter M of Subtitle A, Chapter 1, of the Code, all of its taxable income would be subject to tax at regular corporate rates without any deduction for distributions.
+For the Fund's taxable years ended October 31, 2022 and October 31, 2023, the Fund failed to qualify as a RIC under Subchapter M of the Code.
+As a result, all of its net taxable income for those tax years are subject to tax at regular corporate rates without any deduction for distributions.
+The Fund intends to transfer assets to corporate subsidiaries in order to qualify as a RIC for its taxable year beginning November 1, 2023, but there can be no guarantee that the Fund will qualify as a RIC for future taxable years, and the Fund may continue to be subject to corporate tax.
+If the Fund fails to qualify as a RIC for more than two years and subsequently qualifies for a future year, it may be liable for a built-in gains tax with respect to certain assets when the Fund ultimately disposes of them.
 To qualify as a RIC, the Fund must meet three numerical requirements each year regarding (i) the diversification of the assets it holds, (ii) the income it earns, and (iii) the amount of taxable income that it distributes to shareholders.
 The Fund may also invest, either directly or indirectly through the Subsidiaries, in Investment Funds.
 To the extent that the Fund invests in Investment Funds directly and not through the Subsidiaries, the Fund's ability to meet the RIC diversification and income requirements will depend upon the investments held by such Investment Funds and the nature of the income produced by such investments.
-If the Fund does not qualify as a RIC in any taxable year, the Fund's taxable income will be subject to federal corporate income taxes, and all distributions from earnings and profits, including distributions of net capital gain (if any), will be taxable to shareholders as ordinary income.
+If For taxable years in which the Fund does not qualify as a RIC in any taxable year, the Fund's taxable income will be and is subject to federal corporate income taxes, and all distributions from earnings and profits, including distributions of net capital gain (if any), will be taxable to shareholders as ordinary income.
 However, such distributions will be eligible (i) to be treated as qualified dividend income, which is subject to tax at reduced rates, in the case of shareholders taxed as individuals and (ii) for the dividends received deduction in the case of corporate shareholders.
 In addition, in order to re-qualify for taxation as a RIC, the Fund may be required to recognize unrealized gains, pay substantial taxes and interest, and make substantial distributions.
 These requirements and certain additional tax risks associated with investments in the Fund are discussed in "TAXES" in this Prospectus.